Reboare/backup/web-applications/php.md

 preg_replace('/(.*)/', 'A', 'B');
 ```

 This will just result in the string 'A' being output as everything is replaced in the second string.
-If we change the regular expression however as below we can achieve arbitrary command execution:
+If we change the regular expression however:

 ```
 preg_replace('/(.*)/e', 'phpinfo()', 'B');
 ```

-The `/e` modifier causes the result of the expression to be evaluated as PHP code, effectively giving you arbitrary command execution.
+From the above, the second string will be replaced resulting in 'phpinfo\(\)'.
+The `/e` modifier appended to the regular expression, causes the result to be evaluated as PHP code, effectively giving you arbitrary command execution.
+In this instance we'll be returned the output of `phpinfo()`.

 **References
 **[http://www.madirish.net/402](http://www.madirish.net/402)
 [https://bitquark.co.uk/blog/2013/07/23/the\_unexpected\_dangers\_of\_preg\_replace](https://bitquark.co.uk/blog/2013/07/23/the_unexpected_dangers_of_preg_replace)